 Beacon’s Closet – One of the best thrift stores in Park Slope and in Brooklyn as well as one of two locations in Brooklyn, full of deals on used designer clothes, shoes, and other items.

-Bird – A cute luxury and minimal style boutique selling designer labels and also carries a children’s section
+Bird – A cute luxury and minimal style boutique selling designer labels and also carries a children’s section, check out more amazing gift stores and boutiques in Brooklyn.

 Not Just Chocolate – This is a designer chocolate shop that sells edible pieces of art.
 Their beautiful chocolate sculptures are fully edible even though they look like they are carved out of gold.
 With all kinds of animals and figures to choose from this makes the perfect gift or conversation piece at your next event.